-4) This section primarily reflects an average of the more traditional rates to students.
+(4) This section primarily reflects an average of the more traditional rates to students.
 Each campus has different rates depending on accommodations, such as super doubles, cluster occupancy, etc.

-(5) The operational capacity does not include 423 apartment units, of which 417 units were occupied by students, faculty, and staff.
-The annual rates for the one-bedroom, two-bedroom, or three-bedroom units (not bed spaces) vary between \$1 and \$4.
+(5) The operational capacity does not include 1,207 apartment units that were occupied by students, faculty, and staff.
+The monthly rates for the one-bedroom, two-bedroom, or three-bedroom units (not bed-spaces) vary between \$2,140 and \$4,325.